Share this post:

 Surrounded by many neoclassical houses and buildings, Gythio’ s waterfront seems to be the town’s trademark.
 You can stroll around and take endless photos of this colorful scenery and have your lunch or dinner at one of the local little taverns around the port.
 This is a very good chance to taste the local yummy recipes and explore the little town.

-Tip: If you happen to be at Gythio on 14th of September, don’t miss to attend the big annual fest, held that day.
+Tip: If you happen to be at Gythio on the 14th of September, don’t miss to attend the big annual fest, held that day.

 The Historical and Ethnological Museum